gitPratikSingh/RealEstateApp/README.md

 * Create realtor and house hunter accounts.
 1. After logged in as admin1@dm.com, click "Admin Home Page".
-2. From the actions menu, you can click on the links "createRealtor" and "createHouseHunter" to create realtor and house hunter accounts.
+2. (i) If admin needs to create a househunter/realtor account for himself : From the actions menu, you can click on the links "createRealtor" and "createHouseHunter" to create realtor and house hunter accounts.

+   (ii) If admin needs to create a househunter/realtor account for someone else : Go to the ViewAllUsers link to view all the users.
+If the user is already present in the system, use the "Make a HouseHunter Account" or "Make a Realtor Account" to create the required type of account.
+If the user is not registered in the system, admin needs to create a new user, using the "New User" link in the user list page.
+After creating the user the user will appear in the user list page and admin can follow the earlier instructions to create househunter or realtor account for the newly created user.

 * Create real estate company
 1. After logged in as admin1@dm.com, click "Admin Home Page".
 2. From the actions menu, you can click on the link "createRealEstateCompany" to create a Real Estate Company